-'other risk' identified Risk relates to Commentary Cyber Security Council and Group We have: 1 in 3 UK entities suffer from a cyber breach every month, so it's more a case of 'when' an Evaluated the risks relating to cybersecurity that may impact financial reporting by understanding and evaluating cybersecurity controls attack happens, not 'if'.
-Obtained responses to a cybersecurity questionnaire from your IT officers as well as Cantium High profile cyber-attacks undermine trust in an organisation and shatter hard won reputations and consumer trust.
-Over 80% of the cyber- Investigated and evaluated the impact of cybersecurity breaches attacks we read about could have been Findings: prevented through good simple cyber hygiene.
-Understanding and managing cyber risk is fundamental to any business's growth journey.
-In February 2023, there was a successful phishing cybersecurity breach.
-This occurred when an officer clicked on a link from an email to reset their password.
-The attacker gained entry to the Children's department however there was no access to financial information that could impact the financial statements. ח We have evaluated the impact the cybersecurity breach, the existing controls and response by management.
-We have concluded that there is no risk of material misstatement to the financial statements.
-In line with the Grant Thornton's risk management policies, the audit team's evaluation around cybersecurity breaches requires consultation and approval form our internal IT experts.
-This consultation is currently on going at the time of writing this report.
-Conclusion:
+'other risk' identified Risk relates to Commentary Cyber Security Council and Group Commentary has been redacted - see separate 1 pager shared with members outside of public 1 in 3 UK entities suffer from a cyber breach every month, so it's more a case of 'when' an attack happens, not 'if'. domain.
+High profile cyber-attacks undermine trust in an organisation and shatter hard won reputations and consumer trust.
+Over 80% of the cyber-attacks we read about could have been prevented through good simple cyber hygiene.
+Junderstanding and managing cyber risk is fundamental to any business's growth journey.